aexoden/rosa/README.md

 This file provides data about the maps available in the game.
-Similar to the encounter formation data, this file currently contains data for the USA release of Final Fantasy II, but is designed for future expansion.
+Similar to the encounter formation data, this file currently contains data for the USA release of Final Fantasy II, but custom data sets can be created by the user.

 The file is located in the `data/maps` directory and consists of many tab-delimited lines, with lines conforming to the below format: